Following the presentation of the Capital Markets Day 2022, the data on this page is currently being updated.

 Some of our major renewable energy projects around the world.

-Our commitment to the UN Sustainable Development Goals
+Commitment to achieving the UN Sustainable Development Goals

 Read more about Eni’s renewables